kubre/DepotGato/README.md

 -   [ ] Redesign balloon to have cat at bottom and it should go off screen properly
 -   [ ] Rethink lives as target because of abducting ship
 -   [ ] FIX Target removing target BUG
+-	[ ] FIX Only unlock level if player wins the game
 -   [ ] Pause Menu: Pause Game and Main Menu, Reload Level Button
 -   [ ] Give this game a name, Design nice graphics for the name
 -   [ ] Working exit button, About Box and all the credits and licenses